moliver28/research-handbook/content/handbook/support/workflows/account_verification.md

 If a paid user (belonging to either a paid group or a paid user namespace) or the owner of a top-level group is unable to disable 2FA or assist the user in regaining access to their account through the methods mentioned above and instead requests support intervention, then the top-level group owner or user must present evidence of their account ownership before we can proceed with disabling 2FA on the account.

+These types of requests are submitted via [this form](), which will contain the initial set of questions that will be used to verify account ownership.

 ## Workflow

-The workflow applies to all cases where account verification is required.
+The workflow applies to **all** cases where account verification is required.

 ### Keeping the Ticket Simple and Accurate